 Other light-induced conditions

 - Chemical photosensitivity.
 A number of chemicals — drugs, medicated lotions, fragrances, plant products — can induce photosensitivity.
-When this occurs, your skin reacts each time it's exposed to sunlight after ingesting or coming into contact with a particular chemical.
+When this occurs, the skin reacts each time it's exposed to sunlight after ingesting or coming into contact with a particular chemical.

 - Lupus rash.
 Lupus is an inflammatory disorder that affects a number of body systems.
-One symptom is the appearance of a discolored, bumpy rash on areas of skin exposed to sunlight, such as the face, neck or upper chest.
+One symptom is the appearance of a bumpy rash on areas of skin exposed to sunlight, such as the face, neck or upper chest.

 - Taking antihistamines.
 If itching is a problem, oral antihistamines may help.

 - Using cold compresses.
-Apply a towel dampened with cool tap water to the affected skin, or take a cool bath.
+Apply a towel dampened with cool tap water to the affected skin.
+Or take a cool bath.

 - Leaving blisters alone.
 To speed healing and avoid infection, leave blisters intact.
 If needed, you can lightly cover blisters with gauze.